envyhq/envy/README.md

 ## Examples

 - [fullstack-monorepo](./examples/fullstack-monorepo/) - Example use of nv in a monorepo
-- [lexer-api](./examples/lexer-api/) - Example use of the nv lexer API
+- [lexer-api](./examples/lexer-api/) - example use of the nv lexer api
+- [parser-api](./examples/parser-api/) - example use of the nv parser api
+- [nv-files](./examples/nv-files/) - example .nv files of varying complexity